puppetlabs/pcp-specifications/cthun/delivery.md

 operations to deliver a message.
 In this section we describe the operation requirements for the server.

+#### Destination report

+When the server processes a client message and the *destination_report* flag is set, it must respond to the client with a [destination report message][5] containing the list of URIs it will be sending the message to in the Data Chunk.

+The *destination_report* flag is ignored in case of [inventory requests][2], which are addressed directly to the server.

 - the message cannot be parsed (see [message][3])
 - the message envelope does not match the envelope schema (see [message][3])